{{ summaryHeading }}

 Accuracy Notes:

-• Use the box as shipped.
-Product dimensions, manufacturer carton dimensions, and inner-pack dimensions can understate the rated size.
+• Use the package as shipped.
+Product dimensions, inner-box measurements, and manufacturer carton dimensions can understate the rated size.

-• Carrier rules can differ by country, account, service, and date.
-The selected profile is a planning assumption, not a contract term.
+• Carrier rules can differ by account, service, country, date, and label provider.
+Treat the selected profile as a planning assumption until the rate guide or contract is checked.

-• Multi-package shipments may be rated package by package, shipment by shipment, or under special freight rules.
-Use the worksheet as a planning view when carrier billing aggregates differently.
+• Multi-package shipments may be rated package by package, shipment by shipment, or under freight rules that are outside the worksheet.

-• Oversize, additional handling, nonstandard-size, and residential fees may apply even when the billable weight looks acceptable.
+• Oversize, additional handling, nonstandard-size, remote, residential, fuel, and declared-value fees can apply even when the billable weight looks acceptable.

 Worked Examples: